tgraupmann/Mixer_TwoWayCommunication/README.md

 ![image_4](images/image_4.png)

+**Restart GameClient**

+Each time the schema or custom control is uploaded, the game client should be restarted.
+When the game client is off, the custom control will disappear from the live channel.
+When the game client is started again, the custom control should reappear.

 **Send Data from Custom Control to GameClient**

 Click the `Hello world!` button and that will send a message to the NodeJS server.